tinkertoys3dee-wq/EssenceBound/NEW_SYSTEMS.md

-This section used to be a "READ THIS FIRST" warning that three Game Passes took real Robux and did nothing at all -- explicitly left unfixed at the time since guessing what a paid feature should do isn't a call to make unilaterally.
+This section used to be a "READ THIS FIRST" warning that three Game Passes took real Robux and did nothing at all -- explicitly left unfixed at the time since guessing what a paid feature should do isn' a call to make unilaterally.
 All three are now implemented against their REAL store descriptions (see sections 39 and 40 for the full writeups):